 Tips to Fertilize Purple Anthurium Properly

-- Choose a high phosphorus concentration for your Anthurium, e.g., 1:2:1 ratio.
+- Choose a high phosphorus concentration for your Anthurium, e.g., a 1:2:1 ratio.

 - Apply granular or liquid fertilizer at 1/4 strength.

-- It is important to note not to directly fertilize on the foliage as it can cause burn in your Anthurium.
+- It is important not to directly fertilize the foliage as it can cause burning in your Anthurium.

 - Feed your Purple Anthurium with balanced liquid fertilizer during its growing season.
 However, avoid fertilizing them in winter.